Interesting facts about Indian food

-While Indian culture and tradition as well as culinary practices have fallen to influence of different cultures with which it has come in contact through history, the fact is that most of Indian cuisine has very deep roots and some of the popular Indian dishes have changed little to none since ancient times.
+While Indian culture and tradition as well as culinary practices have fallen to influence of different cultures with which it has come in contact through history, the fact is that most of Indian cuisine has very deep roots and some popular Indian dishes have changed little to none since ancient times.

 Many Indian dishes are quite simple with ingredients widely available and found in nature, fruit, spices as well as herbs.
-The largest changes in ancient Indian cuisine and diet came with cultivation of grains which introduced new elements which are also an important part of present day Indian cuisine – like various types of flatbreads, rice in various forms and other grains as a base for certain dishes.
+The largest changes in ancient Indian cuisine and diet came with cultivation of grains which introduced new elements which are also an important part of present day Indian cuisine – like various types of flatbread, rice in various forms and other grains as a base for certain dishes.

 Milk and milk products such as curds, yogurt and cheeses are an important part of various Indian dishes, which also date to ancient times.
-Although history brought different influences, ingredients and clashes of different cultures, tastes and cooking techniques, and some of the ingredients and dishes are not indigenous to India, Indians kept a large part of their distinct culinary traditions despite the outside influence.
+Although history brought different influences, ingredients and clashes of different cultures, tastes and cooking techniques, and some ingredients and dishes are not indigenous to India, Indians kept a large part of their distinct culinary traditions despite the outside influence.

 5. Rice plays an important role in Indian diet

 While Indian cuisine utilizes many different ingredients, spices, herbs, meat, legumes, fruit and vegetables, we can without doubt say that rice is the staple of Indian diet.
-Whether served as a base of a dish, an ingredient of a dish, side or even as a separate course, different types of rice find their place on many plates throughout India every day.
+Whether served as a base of a dish, an ingredient of a dish, a side or even as a separate course, different types of rice find their place on many plates throughout India every day.